klisiewicz/currency-rates/README.md

 In the basic version of the app the UI can be in one of the following states:

 - `CurrencyRatesLoading` - when currency rates are being loaded,
-- `CurrencyRatesReady` - after the currency rates have been loaded successfully,
+- `CurrencyRatesLoaded` - after the currency rates have been loaded successfully,
+- `CurrencyRatesRefreshing` - when currency rates are being refreshed,
 - `CurrencyRatesError` - when the currency rates haven't been loaded, because of an error.

-For the `sealed class` implementation an additional state was introduced:

-- `CurrencyRatesRefreshing` - when currency rates are being refreshed.

 #### Bloc

-`CurrencyRatesBloc` in a response to the `CurrencyRatesEvent` retrieves currency rates from the repository and displays them on the UI.
+`CurrencyRatesBloc` in a response to the `CurrencyRatesEvent` retrieves currency rates from the `repository` and displays them on the UI.

 ## Implementations